tohuwabohu/puppet-patch/README.md

 ##Usage

 * Install patch with package settings; this itself doesn't do much.
-To apply patches, you have to use patch::file.
+To apply patches, you have to use `patch::file`.
 ```
 class { 'patch': }
 ```